-The members of the Board of Directors will be required to build up their total vested shareholdings until they reach the following levels:
+The members of the BoD will be required to build up their total vested shareholdings until they reach the following levels:

-Board member Share ownership requirement (in vested Julius Baer Group Ltd. shares) Chairman of the Board of Directors 25,000 shares Members of the Board of Directors (excluding the Chairman) 7,500 shares
+Board member Share ownership requirement (in vested Julius Baer Group Ltd. shares) Chairman of the Board of Directors 25,000 shares Members of the Board of Directors 7,500 shares (excluding the Chairman)

-The members of the Board of Directors will have a period of three full calendar years starting from their initial election to the Board of Directors to build up their Julius Baer Group Ltd. shareholdings.
-The final measurement will be performed on 31 December of the third calendar year following the Board member's election to the Julius Baer Group Ltd. Board of Directors.
+The members of the BoD will have a period of three full calendar years starting from their initial election to the BoD to build up their Julius Baer Group Ltd. shareholdings.
+The final measurement will be performed on 31 December of the third calendar year following the Board member's election to the Julius Baer Group Ltd. BoD.
 If the above shareholding requirements are not reached by the measurement date, 50% of the shares vesting from the individual's equity-based compensation grant may be held back until the defined level of shareholding has been reached.

-Under these rules, all individuals who were members of the Board of Directors from May 2016 have been required to build up the aforementioned Julius Baer Group Ltd. shareholdings by 31 December 2019.
-All members of the Board of Directors with at least three full years of tenure have fulfilled their share ownership requirements as at 31 December 2019.
+Under these rules, all individuals who were members of the BoD from May 2017 have been required to build up the aforementioned Julius Baer Group Ltd. shareholdings by 31 December 2020.
+All members of the BoD with at least three full years of tenure have fulfilled their share ownership requirements as at 31 December 2020.

-Details of the shareholdings of each member of the Board of Directors can be found in the Compensation, loans and shareholdings of the Board of Directors section of this Remuneration Report.
+Details of the shareholdings of each member of the BoD can be found in the Compensation, loans and shareholdings of the Board of Directors section of this Remuneration Report.